Description

 1.2.1 Benefits of Intraday Trading

-Intraday trading, or day trading, involves buying and selling stocks or futures within the same trading day.
-This strategy allows traders to capitalize on short-term price movements, providing opportunities for quick profits.
-Some key benefits include:
+Intraday trading, or day trading, involves opening and closing positions within the same trading day.
+This approach lets traders capture short-term price fluctuations, offering several advantages:

-- No Overnight Risk: By closing all positions before the market closes, traders avoid the risks associated with overnight market movements.
+No Overnight Risk: By closing positions daily, traders avoid risks from overnight market changes.

-- Flexibility: Traders can adapt their strategies based on real-time market conditions, making it easier to respond to news and events.
+Flexibility: Traders can quickly adapt strategies based on real-time market developments and news.

 1.2.2 Risks Involved in Intraday Trading